 As you can see, you have many options when it comes to cat foods for urinary tract health.
 For example, there are both wet foods and dry foods made for urinary tract health as well as all-natural foods, and grain-free choices, just to mention a few.
 A good rule of thumb to follow when choosing the right food for your cat is to think about his habits.
 Does your cat only like crunchy cat food that’s dry or does he prefer soft and wet food?

 The flavor is another big consideration.
 Some cats love fish and others hate it.
 Think about your cat’s favorite flavors and the type of food he eats so you can narrow down your choices.
-Cost is another factor to consider, and especially if you’re on a tight budget.
+Cost is another factor to consider, especially if you’re on a tight budget.
 Some of the cat foods in our reviews are on the pricey side while others are more affordable.

-If you’d rather not pay a high vet fee just to get a veterinarian authorization to buy food, skip over any special cat foods that require it.
+If you’d rather not pay a high vet fee just to get a veterinarian’s authorization to buy food, skip over any special cat foods that require it.
 There are plenty of choices that don’t require veterinarian authorization.
 In a nutshell, the most important factors to consider when buying cat food for urinary tract health include:

 Everybody knows that cats can display some insane behavior because cats are strange by nature but lots of fun!
 However, if your cat starts peeing everywhere in your house except in his litter box or acts unwell, he may have a urinary tract problem.
-Many cats, and especially older cats have urinary issues that can often be cleared up through diet.
+Many cats, especially older cats, have urinary issues that can often be cleared up through diet.

 The first order of business is to speak to your vet to rule out anything serious.
 If the issue is something that can be treated by changing your cat’s diet, you’ll need to look for food that supports good urinary tract health.
 Read through these reviews to find a food that best meets your needs.
 We strongly recommend both Smalls Cat Food and Royal Canin Veterinary Diet Urinary SO.
 Both are top-notch specialty cat foods that have been developed by experts to support cats’ urinary tract health.